KellyColt/hashtreesig-java/readme.md

 #### Example JWS

-The actual JWS are Base64URL-encoded and thus not human readable.
+The actual JWS are Base64URL-encoded and thus not human-readable.
 Here is a Decoded example (hash omitted):
 ```
 {